-In twenty plus years of medical practice I have served as a medical expert for multiple
+In twenty nine years of medical practice I have served as a medical expert for multiple

 insurance companies and Law firms.

 Thus I have a very intimate understanding of medical law and patient/consumer safety.

 The idea of offering “medical” services in a “spa” setting developed in the middle

 1990’s and the “Medi-Spa” was created.

 While it is wonderful to have treatments in a relaxed atmosphere the line of safety

 is often crossed leaving you prone to serious injuries from personnel not qualified

 Terms like “medically supervised” or “Medical Director” give the impression that